pytorch/audio/docs/source/tutorial.rst

 We can also compose transformations.
-For instance, we can reduce the signal from stereo to mono and revisit the spectrogram.
-However, the signal was already mono since the size of the tensor was 1 x n. :-)
+For instance, we can reduce the signal from stereo to mono (if the signal is not already in mono) and revisit the spectrogram.
+In our case, the signal was already mono since the size of the tensor was 1 x n.

 .. code:: ipython3